PBergstrom90/Java_calculateArea/README.md

 # calculateArea

 02-10-2023:
-Remade code.
+Re-structured code.
 Should work as intended.

 Initial: